 Striking in Chen style taijiquan is similar to that of many other traditional Chinese striking arts in that it focuses on damaging sensitive and vital areas such as the eyes, jawbone, carotid archery, solar plexus, liver, spleen, and groin.
-Strikes can be delivered from almost any part of the body, and those commonly practiced within the system are executed with the fingers, fists, elbow, forearms, shoulders, chest, back, waists, buttocks, knees, shins and feet.
+Strikes can be delivered from almost any part of the body, and those commonly practiced within the system are executed with the fingers, fists, elbow, forearms, shoulders, chest, back, waists, hips, knees, shins and feet.

 Chen style Taijiquan is well-known for making use of fa jin (explosive power), and this is done by combining relaxation, tension, breathing, speed, co-ordination, and proper timing in order to deliver quick, powerful and precise strikes.
 In executing these strikes, the striker more often than not manifests a vibration in the body, and the practical reason behind this is that the energy emitted from the strike is likened to that of a ball and chain or a canon, where the maximum power of a strike is achieved by first loosening the body, followed by destructively launching the attack through the opponent.

 The power emanated from striking is controlled by the waist, which remains loose during momentum so that the attack may be discharged with a spring like effect.
-In solo forms, fa jin strikes are often practiced with broad and expansive movements, however when exploring the combat side of the system, explosive strikes become smaller, more compact and at times even subtle.
+In solo forms, fa jin strikes are often practiced using broad and expansive movements, however when exploring the combat side of the system, explosive strikes become smaller, more compact and at times even subtle.